Elevate-Code/streamlit-projectstarter/docs/authentication.md

 //   if (!event.user.email_verified) {
 //     api.access.deny('Please verify your email before logging in.');
 //   }

-  if (!domainAllowed && !emailAllowed) {
+  // Deny access if email is not in allow lists if (!domainAllowed && !emailAllowed) {
     api.access.deny("unauthorized", "Access denied: email is not allowed");
   }